Mobile Application Taxonomy

 Hybrid apps attempt to fill the gap between native and web apps.
 A hybrid app executes like a native app, but a majority of the processes rely on web technologies, meaning a portion of the app runs in an embedded web browser (commonly called "WebView").
 As such, hybrid apps inherit both pros and cons of native and web apps.

 A web-to-native abstraction layer enables access to device capabilities for hybrid apps not accessible to a pure web app.
 Depending on the framework used for development, one code base can result in multiple applications that target different platforms, with a UI closely resembling that of the original platform for which the app was developed.

 Following is a non-exhaustive list of more popular frameworks for developing hybrid apps:

 Progressive Web Apps (PWA) load like regular web pages, but differ from usual web apps in several ways.
 For example it's possible to work offline and access to mobile device hardware is possible, that traditionally is only available to native mobile apps.

 PWAs combine different open standards of the web offered by modern browsers to provide benefits of a rich mobile experience.
-A Web App Manifest, which is a simple JSON file, can be used to configure the behaviour of the app after "installation".
+A Web App Manifest, which is a simple JSON file, can be used to configure the behavior of the app after "installation".